Traditional (American) Tattoos

 Common questions

-- Does traditional have to be American?
+- Does 'traditional' have to be American?

-- Why does it age so well?
+- Why does traditional age so well?

-- Can I add audio to a traditional tattoo?
+- Can a traditional tattoo carry audio?